 The mobile game app market in India is on a northward progress.
-While a growing count of investors are showing keen interest in Indian gaming industry, such individuals and enterprises – that are ready to fund the Indian game development talents – manifest a world-wide interest in the country and its future in gaming from the perspective of sustainability of the growth.
+While a growing count of investors is showing a keen interest in Indian gaming industry, such individuals and enterprises – that are ready to fund the Indian game development talents – manifest a worldwide interest in the country and its future in gaming from the perspective of sustainability of the growth.

-The phenomenon is of rather recent origin and should appear in its full bloom only after a gestation period of a few years.
-However, the trend has certainly arrived and is here to stay.
+The phenomenon is of recent origin and should appear in its full bloom only after a gestation period of a few years.
+However, the trend has indeed arrived and is here to stay.
 The most encouraging of all points is that the foreign investors are continually showing interests in the Indian game development industry not merely from the point of outsourcing game testing to India.
-The investors from across the world are seeing India as a potential market, ripe for monetizing games and enjoy a long profitable venture.
+The investors from across the world see India as a potential market, ripe for monetizing games and enjoy a great profitable venture.
 The comparative newness of the Indian gaming/game development market – still free from competition and high expectations – is perhaps more encouraging for the investors in their assessment of possibilities that Indian gaming industry holds in store.

 A decade ago from now, India was seen merely as an outsourcing destination, where it could secure a name in delivering cheap but competent game QA testing services.
-The abundance of skilled manpower and resources at economical rates has been rendering India the recognition of a fertile location for testing offshore interactive entertainment applications – for errors, bugs and performance issues.
-However, of late, the scenario has begun to change fast with Indian consumers rapidly shifting from basic handsets to android-based/iOS-based/Windows-based mobile devices.
-As such, the market of interactive applications is fast gearing up for more to offer and is gradually broadening into a wonderfully lucrative platform for collaboration, advertisement and symbiotic growth.
+The abundance of skilled workforce and resources at economical rates has been rendering India the recognition of a fertile location for testing offshore interactive entertainment applications – for errors, bugs and performance issues.
+However, of late, the scenario has begun to change fast with Indian consumers rapidly shifting from basic handsets to Android-based/iOS-based/Windows-based mobile devices.
+As such, the market for interactive applications is rapidly gearing up for more to offer and is gradually broadening into a wonderfully lucrative platform for collaboration, advertisement and symbiotic growth.

-Major global funding organizations are also encouraged to invest in the Indian game industry citing the consumer behavior in India.
+Major global funding organisations are also encouraged to invest in the Indian game industry citing the consumer behaviour in India.
 The Indian consumers are assumed to be not very finicky about the quality of graphic user interface (GUI) across interactive applications.
 They are ready to compromise with visual quality as long as they are having fun.
 Albeit, the entertainment applications developed locally have generally been found prone to crash frequently, yet, an average Indian consumer continues to play these games as a means to engage himself/herself and is reported to be quite avid at doing that.
-The facts imply that an average Indian consumer is willing to try – and is not prone to reject products outright just on the basis of certain shortcomings.
+The facts imply that an average Indian consumer is willing to try – and is not prone to reject products outright just by certain shortcomings.

-The global investors interested in Indian gaming market understand that if they could provide these gamers with interesting titles comprising of better GUI – alongside the required robustness – they can exploit the industry even better in the times to come.
-Not to mention, the local game compatibility testing services in India already help the expectations to materialize and ensure seamless delivery of error-free games for Indian as well as for international game markets – quickly, and at very low costs!
+The global investors interested in Indian gaming market understand that if they could provide these gamers with exciting titles comprising of better GUI – alongside the required robustness – they can exploit the industry even better in the times to come.
+Not to mention, the local game compatibility testing services in India already help the expectations to materialise and ensure seamless delivery of error-free games for Indian as well as for international game markets – quickly, and at meagre costs!